Interactive experiences

 Equipped Camping: No gear?
 No problem!
 Tackle the great outdoors with a fully equipped camping kit.
 This experience includes a camping orientation session, 6-person tent (set up), sleeping pads, sleeping bags, cooking stove with fuel, and lantern.

 Rocky Mountain House National Historic Site is 6km west of the town of Rocky Mountain House.
-Just off of the Cowboy Trail (#22) and spectacular David Thompson Highway (#11).
+Just off the Cowboy Trail (#22) and spectacular David Thompson Highway (#11).

 For more information: